balena-io/open-balena/README.md

 ### Documentation

 Check out our Getting Started guide in the [docs](/docs), as well as additional resources.
 Since balenaCloud is built on top of openbalena, their core concepts and functionality are identical.
 This means you can refer to the [balenaCloud documentation][documentation].
-The following sections are of particular interest:
+The following sections are of particular interest, and can help you improve your usage and understanding of balena:

 - [Overview / A balena primer](https://balena.io/docs/learn/welcome/primer)
 - [Overview / Core Concepts](https://balena.io/docs/learn/welcome/concepts)